 Why reducing fractions to lower terms (simplifying)?

-- Operations with fractions often involve bringing them to the same denominator and sometimes both the numerators and the denominators are large numbers.
-Doing calculations with such large numbers could be difficult.
+- In order to do calculations with fractions, sometimes we are also required to build them up to the same denominator or the same numerator.
+Sometimes both the numerators and the denominators are large numbers.
+Doing calculations with such large numbers could be time and resource consuming.

-- By simplifying, reducing a fraction to lower terms, both the numerator and denominator of the fraction are reduced to smaller values, much easier to work with, reducing the resulting computational effort.
+- By simplifying, by reducing a fraction to lower terms, both the numerator and denominator of the fraction are reduced to smaller values which are easier to work with.